 He has received a variety of national awards including The Royal Society of Arts Albert Medal (2003).

-In 2002 he was awarded an Honorary CBE in the New Years Honours List and In January 2011 he was appointed an honorary Knight Commander of the Most Excellent Order of the British Empire (KBE) by Her Majesty the Queen in recognition of his services to public engagement with science.
+In 2002 he was awarded an Honorary CBE in the New Years Honours List.
+In January 2011 he was appointed an honorary KBE by HM the Queen in recognition of his services to public engagement with science.

 This appointment was made substantive in June 2012 when he became a British Citizen.